SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

     - Togglable when in cover.
     - Compatibility with other options that drop the player's weapon (so that the bullet reactions do not drop the player's weapon).
 - Allow weapons inside the safehouse.
-    - **Will break some story missions**, but shouldn't otherwise have problems in normal free-roam.
+    - Uses function hooks and could break upon updating.

 **Player Vehicle:**
 - Disable mid-air car controls and the ability to rotate the player's vehicle while stuck/upside down.